ametens/utilitaires/README.md

 Is a script based on the excellent Youtube module ([pytube](https://pytube.io/en/latest/api.html)).
 Simply paste a playlist url from Y o u t u b e and download all the audio files in mp4 format, from this source.
+After this step, the audio file start to convert itself in mp3 format.
 Store your favorite music files on your hard drive.

 [**volume_soil_for_squarefoot_garden.py**](https://github.com/ametens/utilitaires/blob/main/volume_soil_for_squarefoot_garden.py)